 The Louisiana Lemur Foundation officially became a 501(c)(3) non-profit in October 2017, but the idea began in early 2016 with three primate zookeepers.
 We expanded our partnership to include fellow zookeepers and conservationists: Melissa Passman, who has an extensive background working with nonhuman primates; Samantha Zarin who has a background in zookeeping and vet care and Jamie Marks, who has a strong foundation in research under her belt.
 This group of local women has a strong passion for prosimians and wanted to put that passion to good use: to create something that will affect more people and lemurs than the ones they interacted with in our day-to-day lives.

-Which lemur species do Louisiana Lemur Foundation works with?
+Which lemur species does Louisiana Lemur Foundation work with?